 This university town is also attractive by some architectural buildings.
 Among such places of interest it is necessary to name Sint-Pieterskerk (Church of St Peter) and the imposing Stadhuis (town hall) on the Grote Markt; Saint-Anthony's Chapel, Pater Damiaanplein, from the 17th to the 20th centuries, contains the tomb of Father Damien, the 'leper priest' of Molokai, beatified by Pope John Paul II.
 The Catholic priest's remains were returned in Belgium with great fanfare in 1936 after having been originally buried on the Hawaiian Island of Molokai where he had served the outcast lepers and died.
 There is also a lovely Ice Rink there what is more interesting for those who prefer active rest to passive one.

-This article about Leuven is copyrighted by the our editorial team, & can only be reused with a link to www.orangesmile.com
+This article about Leuven is written by the orangesmile.com editorial team and is protected by the copyright law.
+The article can only be re-used with a direct link to www.orangesmile.com